 There are three types of antenna:

 Yes.
-However, as VSAT networks often comprise hundreds or even thousands of VSATs, when rolling out a large VSAT network on Eutelsat space segment it is strongly recommended, in order to pro-actively avoid interference to other services, that VSATs be type approved.
-If this is not the case, the VSATs being deployed should be fully characterized and measurement results made available to Eutelsat.
+However, as VSAT networks often comprise hundreds or even thousands of VSATs, when rolling out a large VSAT network on Eutelsat space segment, VSAT type approval is strongly recommended, in order to pro-actively avoid interference to other services.

-Type approval for an antenna (coded EA-Axxx) concerns the antenna only and its radio-electric performance.
+Type approval for an antenna (coded EA-Axxx) concerns the antenna inclusive of all the passive radio components and its radio-electric performance.

-Type approval for a VSAT (coded EA-Vxxx) concerns the antenna (and its associated radio-electric performance) and the transmit (HPA) and receive (LNA/LNB) equipment.
+Type approval/Characterization for a VSAT (coded EA-Vxxx) concerns the antenna (and its associated radio-electric performance) equipped with the active radio components, i.e. the transmit (HPA) and receive (LNA/LNB) used with that antenna.
+Typically the VSAT is approved for a specific network or base-band technology.

 See the attached document (PDF 40KB).